 In medieval times, wealthy people would donate horses to shrines, especially when making a request of the god of the shrine (for example, when praying for victory in battle).
 For smaller favours, giving a picture of a horse became customary, and these ema are popular today.
 The visitor to a shrine purchases a wooden tablet with a likeness of a horse, or nowadays, something else (a snake, an arrow, even a portrait of Thomas Edison), write a wish on the tablet and hangs it at the shrine.
 In some cases, if the wish comes true, the person hangs another ema at the shrine in gratitude.

 Cultural Effect of Shintō

 The influence of Shintō on Japanese culture can hardly be overestimated.
 Although it is now near-impossible to disentangle its influence from that of Buddhism, it is clear that the spirit of being one with nature that gave rise to this religion underlies such typically Japanese arts as flower-arranging (ikebana) and traditional Japanese architecture and garden design.
 A more explicit link to Shintō is seen in sumo wrestling: the purification of the wrestling arena by the sprinkling of salt and the many other ceremonies that must be performed before a bout can begin is Shintō in origin.
-It is still very common for Japanese to say, “Itadakimasu” (“I humbly partake”) before eating, and the Japanese emphasis on proper greetings can be seen as a continuation of the ancient Shintō belief in kotodama (words with a magical effect on the world).
+It is still widespread for Japanese to say, “Itadakimasu” (“I humbly partake”) before eating, and the Japanese emphasis on proper greetings can be seen as a continuation of the ancient Shintō belief in kotodama (words with a magical effect on the world).
 Many Japanese cultural customs, like using wooden chopsticks and removing shoes before entering a building, have their origin in Shintō beliefs and practices.
 Also, some other Japanese religions, including Tenrikyo, have originated from or been influenced by Shintō.

-- Atsuta Shrine, Nagoya, shrine to the Imperial sword Kusanagi
+- Atsuta Shrine, Nagoya, a shrine to the Imperial sword Kusanagi

 - Chichibu Shrine, Saitama Prefecture, dedicated to Omoikane and Amenominakanushi Okami